 How does Google Authenticator work?
 (Part 1)

-When you’re accessing services over the WEB – let’s pick GMail as an example – couple of things have to happen upfront:
+When you’re accessing services over the WEB – let’s pick GMail as an example – a couple of things have to happen upfront:

 1. The server you’re connecting to (GMail in our example) has to get to know who you are.